-means a CSP or a person acting on behalf of a CSP, who is registered with the IPND Manager and has received authorisation from the IPND Manager to send PNCD to the IPND.
+means a person who is registered with the IPND Manager and has received authorisation from the IPND Manager to send PNCD to the IPND on behalf of the CSP.

-NOTE: A CSP or a person acting on behalf of a CSP is not classified as a Data Provider until this authorisation process is completed.
+NOTE: A person is not classified as a Data Provider until this authorisation process is completed.